-1. Payments made to individuals because of their status as victims of Nazi persecution include German Reparation payments and payments under provisions of the Nazi Persecution Victims Eligibility Act.

-- 1. Payments from any source to individuals because of their status as victims of Nazi persecution are excluded from income and resources. - 2.
+- A. These payments are defined as follows: - 1.
+Payments made to individuals because of their status as victims of Nazi persecution include German Reparation payments and payments under provisions of the Nazi Persecution Victims Eligibility Act. - B. These payments are treated as follows: - 1.
+Payments from any source to individuals because of their status as victims of Nazi persecution are excluded from income and resources. - 2.
 Interest on unspent payments on victims of Nazi persecution is excluded from income effective July 2004.